Port of Novorossiysk: Military harbour

+In December 2025, the Security Service of Ukraine published a video from the Port of Novorossiysk showing an explosion against a pier off the stern of a Kilo-class submarine claiming an attack by a "Sub Sea Baby" underwater drone.
+The Russian Ministry of Defense denied that there had been damage.
+The UK Ministry of Defence considered it highly likely that the attacked submarine was the B-271 Kolpino and considered it likely that the attack had significantly damaged the submarine, leaving it unable to deploy or sail of its own accord.

 Other objects

 Monuments

 In November 1925 one of the first Soviet monuments to Vladimir Lenin was erected at the coastside of Tsemes Bay.
 The construction was crowdfunded by Black Sea region citizens and NSP employees.
 Vasily Kozlov designed the sculpture, L. and K. Dietrich and O. Domansky created the pedestal.
 The bronze figure was cast in Leningrad and delivered for the International Workers' Day on 1 May 1926.
 Later, during the war, the monument was mined by retreating German troops.
 After the liberation of the city the sculpture was repaired, in 1974 it was taken under state protection and granted regional significance status.
 In 1987—89 the status was upscaled to national significance.
 The total height of the monument is 6 meters, while only the sculpture is 1.8 m tall.

 Another monument was opened in September 2018 at the Admiral Serebryakov Embankment.
 At the initiative of Delo's President Sergei Shishkarev the ‘Memorial to Port Workers’ was financed by Delo Group and NMTP with the participation of several private persons and companies.
 The opening ceremony coincided with the 180 anniversary of Novorossiysk, 75th jubilee of liberation of the city and 45th anniversary of receiving title of the hero city.
 The 2-meter high and 4m tall sculpture designed by Konstantin Kubishkin portrays a tally girl, two dock-engineers and a stevedore at work.
 Both granite tiles of the pedestal are covered with the text of the Nikolas I decree establishing the port in Novorossiysk.